Michigan Parenting Time and Visitation Laws

 Have Questions About Your Visitation Rights?
 A Michigan Attorney Can Help

-Spending time with both parents is usually in the best interests of your child, assuming there aren't any concerns such as child abuse.
+Spending time with both parents is usually in the best interests of a child, assuming there aren't any concerns such as child abuse.
 If you need help asserting your right to visit your child, you may need the assistance of an experienced professional.
-Find a qualified Michigan child custody attorney near you to learn more.
+Speak with a qualified Michigan family law attorney near you to learn more.

 Can I Solve This on My Own or Do I Need an Attorney?